PaperPrototype/Intro-Coding-and-Computers/Week 1 - C/Lecture/english.md

 (if you don't see the "New replit" button, it is probably hidden.
 To find it, look in the top left corner of the website, you should see three lines, click those.
 Then you should see a blue button)

 This time select C as the programming language.
-Name it "Hello C".
+Name the the project "Hello C".
 Now click "create repl".

-Now there should already be a file called "main.c".
+There should already be a file called "main.c".
 In it you should see the following.

 ```c
 #include <stdio.h>